hypefactors/laravel-follow/README.md

 $user->unfollow($company);
 ```

-You can also perform the same through the entity that's going to be followed:
+You can also perform the same through the entity that's going to be unfollowed:

 ```php
 $user = User::find(1);